 The reel is driven by the auger, and both are dependent on the main header drive speed.
-The auger and reel speeds can be changed by installing a different size auger drive sprocket, or by varying the windrower engine rpm.
+The auger speed and hence the reel speed can be changed by installing a different size auger drive sprocket, or by varying the windrower engine rpm.